Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Control theory basics

 Here we formally introduce the notion of simulation \cite{sussmann1976existence,hermann1977nonlinear, krener1977decomposition}. \begin{definition}[Simulation] Let two initialized $S_0$, $S_1$ share an input space.
 Consider a smooth map $\varphi: \mcal{M}_0 \to \mcal{M}_1$ such that $\varphi(h_0(t)) = h_1(t)$ for any admissible inputs.
 If $\varphi$ is a surjective submersion, we say $S_0$ \emph{simulates} $S_1$.
 Moreover, if $\varphi$ is (locally) diffeomorphic, we say $S_0$ is equivalent to $S_1$. \end{definition} Note that if $S_0$ simulates $S_1$ and $\dim S_0 = \dim S_0$, then $\varphi$ is diffeomorphic.
 Therefore, equivalence implies simulation.

 For SSMs, $\varphi$ is restricted to be full-rank linear map.
 Following, diffeomorphic $\varphi$ is invertible linear map.
 Arbitrary smooth $\varphi$ would typically leave the SSM model class \cite{krener1977decomposition,toth2010modeling}.
-When restricted to SSMs, we define simulation error correspondingly. \begin{definition}[SSM Simulation error on horizon] Consider initialized $\mbf{S}_0$, $\mbf{S}_1$ with $n_0 = \dim \mbf{S}_0 \ge \dim \mbf{S}_1 = n_1$.
+When restricted to SSMs, we define approximation error correspondingly. \begin{definition}[SSM approximation error on horizon] Consider initialized $\mbf{S}_0$, $\mbf{S}_1$ with $n_0 = \dim \mbf{S}_0 \ge \dim \mbf{S}_1 = n_1$.
 Let $\mcal{X}_{ad}$ be shared admissible input path space, with

 be measure bounded paths over chosen interval $[0,T]$.
-Then, we define simulation error:
+Then, we define approximation error:

 where $\mbf{P}$ is a full-rank linear map. \end{definition} Note that $\mbf{P}$ can be replaced with invertible linear map $\mbf{T}$ by state augmentation on $\mbf{S}_1$, which leads to the standard state-space equivalence relation in linear parameter-varying (LPV) system theory \cite{toth2010modeling}.